SumikaNya

 image

-Install Necessary Environment on Server#
+Install Necessary Environments on the Server#

 To deploy the Shiro theme, you need to install Node.js, npm, pnpm, pm2, sharp.